 5-22,23), and our specific calling is to develop the hearing ear, to listen

-for the Holy Spirit and let Him lead us down the path of His choosing.
-We
+for the Holy Spirit and let Him lead us down the path of His choosing, but

-Christ; we are called to forsake this world and live godly in the present
+Christ; we are called to forsake this world and live godly in this present

 age (Tit 2-11,12).
 God has prearranged an agenda of good works for us